 3 Execution site(s)

-"On April 24, 1942, a regular German unit accompanied by the local police rounded-up over one thousand civilians and took them to the pits dug in advance close to the hamlet of Galikovo, 2km away from Illintsi.
-On the site, they were severely beaten, forced to undress under the threat of gun, and after they were shot.
-There were many women, elder people and children among them.
+"On April 24, 1942, a regular German unit accompanied by the local police rounded up over one thousand civilians and took them to the pits dug in advance close to the hamlet of Galikovo, 2km away from Illintsi.
+On the site, the civilians were severely beaten, forced to undress under the threat of a gun, and they were shot.
+There were many women, older adults, and children among them.

-On May 27, 1942, the Germans rounded-up over 800 civilians and confined them in the building of the former Jewish school.
-Once there, the detainees were beaten, tortured and humiliated.
-After, these people were brought to the field and shot."
-[Act of State extraordinary commission, drawn up on April 15, 1945 ; RG.22-002M: Fond 7021, Opis 54, Delo 1243]
+On May 27, 1942, the Germans rounded up over 800 civilians and confined them in the building of the former Jewish school.
+Once there, the detainees were beaten, tortured, and humiliated.
+After, these people were then brought to the field and shot."
+[Act of State Extraordinary Commission, drawn up on April 15, 1945; RG.22-002M: Fond 7021, Opis 54, Delo 1243]

 "November 5, 1941: 43 people were shot;